Osteoporosis and Osteopenia in men is "one of the major and most neglected pubic health problems" ( April 2012 issue of the Journal of Osteoporosis.)

 Men who have low testosterone levels, a risk factor for bone loss, will consult an endocrinologist.
 But men with Osteopenia or Osteoporosis should also read sections on this web site, especially those concerning exercise, nutrition, and supplements.

-Articles you may find helpful:
+Articles about Osteopenia in men you may find helpful:

 Click here for Osteopenia: the basics